Rimay/BTree/README.md

 # BTree :deciduous_tree:
-This is a implementation of b-tree on database queries
+This is an implementation of b-tree on database queries

 ## Features
 - :heavy_check_mark:  Create a B+-tree index file for the Student table on the StudentId field.
 The leaf node contains <StudentID, recordID>.